 We are working with policy makers in developing the proposal and are providing relevant evidence and information on aluminium collection and recycling as well as the responsible management of industrial waste.

+The use of aluminium in European cars has increased, mainly driven by electric vehicles and lightweighting, leading to an 18% rise between 2019 and 2022, with a steady increase being forecasted over the course of the next decade.
 Given the increasing use of aluminium in automotive applications, it has become critical for the European aluminium industry to contribute to the review of legislation concerning the mobility sector’s increased circularity and environmental sustainability.

 While cobalt and lithium are probably best known for being used in energy storage, batteries generally use a wide variety of minerals for the cathode, including aluminium.
 Aluminium is also widely used in battery enclosures.